West Palm Beach DUI Lawyer

 - A third DUI that occurs within ten years of a previous DUI conviction

 - A fourth or subsequent DUI, regardless of when the priors occurred

 - DUIs that result in severe bodily injury or the death of another person

-In his many years of representing clients with these serious offenses, Brian Gabriel takes a common-sense approach to the appropriate formulation and preparation for a successful defense.
+In his many years of representing clients with these serious offenses, Brian Gabriel has experience preparing and formulating successful defenses.

 Under Florida Law, DUI manslaughter is a criminal charge brought against a person who is accused of driving under the influence of alcohol or drugs, and, as a result, caused or directly contributed to the death of another person.
 Individuals convicted of DUI manslaughter face a minimum sentencing of four years in prison and, depending on the circumstances surrounding the case, probation and community service.

 The most harshly regulated alcohol-related offenses are those that involve the death of another person.
-If you’ve been charged with DUI manslaughter or vehicular homicide, we’re devoted to providing compassionate legal counsel and effective advocacy.
+If you’ve been charged with DUI manslaughter or vehicular homicide, Criminal Defense Attorney Brian Gabriel is devoted to providing compassionate legal counsel and effective advocacy.
 This field of criminal defense work is different from most others, and as a result, the expertise, preparation, and necessary work is far and above most all other offenses.